nathaneltitane/dextop/README.md

 ### Hardware requirements:

-- Modern Android device (Android 7.0+: Termux limitation)
+- Modern Android device (Android 7.0+: Termux limitation - Avoid Android 11 when and if possible: [Phantom Process Killer](https://issuetracker.google.com/issues/205156966))
 - Approximately 4GB in free storage for symmetric setup (Termux and distribution container)
 - Mouse (bluetooth or other)
 - Keyboard (bluetooth or other)